 Optical Rotation // Is determined by a polarimeter, it means the angle of degrees at which the oil passed through light.

-Specific Gravity // A Specific Gravity (SG) is the ratio of weight of liquid to that of an equal volume at the same temperature.
-This is don by using a density meter.
+Specific Gravity // A Specific Gravity (SG) is the ratio of the weight of liquid to that of an equal volume at the same temperature.
+This is done by using a density meter.

-Viscosity // Viscosity is the how thick or thin the consistency of the essential oil which indicate how easily the essential oils will pour.
+Viscosity // Viscosity is the how thick or thin the consistency of the essential oil which indicates how easily the essential oils will pour.

-CONCLUSION // After two years of searching and trialing essential oils from manufactures around the world I have chosen to work only with one supplier.
-This has caused delays in the launch of my initial product, and Brand, a decision I took because we share the same ethos - quality over price, efficacy over marketing hype, sustainability of the sourcing of the 'plants' along with safety and transparency. #slowbeauty.
+CONCLUSION // After two years of searching and trialing essential oils from manufacturers around the world, I have chosen to work only with one supplier.
+This has caused delays in the launch of my initial product, and Brand, a decision I took because we share the same ethos - quality over price, efficacy over marketing hype, the sustainability of the sourcing of the 'plants' along with safety and transparency. #slowbeauty.